whitews/FlowIO/docs/index.rst

     :target: https://pypi.org/project/flowio/

-FlowIO is a Python library for reading / writing Flow Cytometry Standard (FCS) files and has zero external dependencies.
-FlowIO is compatible with Python 3.7+ (FlowIO v0.9.9 was the last release supporting Python 2).
+FlowIO is a Python library for reading / writing Flow Cytometry Standard (FCS) files, with zero external dependencies and is compatible with Python 3.7+.

 FlowIO retrieves event data exactly as it is encoded in the FCS file: as a 1-dimensional list without separating the events into channels or performing any preprocessing (e.g. applying gain).
-However, all the metadata stored in the FCS file is available as a dictionary via the 'text' attribute.
+Metadata stored in the FCS file is available as a dictionary via the 'text' attribute.
 Basic attributes are also available for commonly accessed properties.
 For example, the channel count can be used to easily convert the event data to a multi-column NumPy array:

 .. code-block:: python